C. J. Mosley (defensive lineman): Minnesota Vikings

-In his rookie year for Minnesota, Mosley accumulated 19 tackles, 3 sacks and 1 forced fumble while filling in for an injured Kevin Williams in the middle of the 2005 NFL season.
+In his rookie year for the Minnesota Vikings, Mosley accumulated 19 tackles, 3 sacks and 1 forced fumble while filling in for an injured Kevin Williams in the middle of the 2005 NFL season.

 New York Jets

-Mosley, along with an undisclosed draft pick, was traded to the Jets on August 31, 2006 for backup quarterback Brooks Bollinger.
+Mosley, along with an undisclosed draft pick, was traded to the New York Jets on August 31, 2006, for backup quarterback Brooks Bollinger.

 Cleveland Browns

 Mosley signed a two-year, $5 million with the Cleveland Browns on March 6, 2009.
 He became the first former Jets player in NFL history to later join the Browns in his career.

 Mosley was placed on injured reserve on December 7, 2009, due to a broken right ankle.

 Jacksonville Jaguars

 Mosley was signed by the Jacksonville Jaguars on October 5, 2010.
 The Jaguars re-signed him on March 15, 2012.

 He was released on April 1, 2013.

 Detroit Lions

-On April 3, 2013 Mosley signed with the Detroit Lions on a two-year contract.
+On April 3, 2013, Mosley signed with the Detroit Lions on a two-year contract.

 The Lions sent Mosley home early before their game in London against the Atlanta Falcons after they discovered marijuana in his hotel room.